Discover Card: Business developments

+Acquisition by Capital One

+In February 2024, Capital One Financial announced that it would acquire Discover Financial Services in an all-stock transaction valued at $35.3 billion.
+The deal has faced scrutiny from antitrust experts, but was completed in May 2025, and made the combined company the largest credit card issuer in the U.S.

 Advertising

-From 1998 to 2007, Discover Card owned a billboard at One Times Square, just above the flagpole where the Times Square Ball is placed, until Toshiba bought the space.
-As a result, its logo could be seen on national television during New Year's Eve, while the ball dropped.
+From 1998 to 2007, Discover Card owned a billboard at One Times Square, just above the flagpole where the Times Square Ball is placed, until Toshiba leased the space.
+As a result, its logo could be seen on national television during New Year's Eve while the ball dropped.
 Discover also sponsored the ball drop itself.

 From its opening in 2001 to 2012, Sugarloaf Mills Mall in Lawrenceville, Georgia, was named Discover Mills in a naming rights partnership with Discover Card.
 The slogan for the mall was "Where Discover Card is the Smart Choice".
 It was the first shopping mall to have granted naming rights to interested companies.

 Since 2008, Discover has been the official credit-card partner of the National Hockey League.
 As part of this deal, Discover offers team- and league-branded credit cards as well as a 10% discount on purchases made from the NHL's online store using Discover.

-In July 2020, Back in the Day Bakery, run by chef Cheryl Day, was a recipient of a $25,000 prize donated by Discover Card, to support black-owned businesses affected by the COVID-19 pandemic.
+In 2024, actress Jennifer Coolidge starred in Discover Card's television commercials.